Fallingwater: Late 20th century to present

-Several critics have written about the house's relationship with nature.
-For example, writers for the Indiana Gazette and The Washington Post described the house as interpreting and adapting to its surroundings and to nature.
+Writers for the Indiana Gazette and The Washington Post described the house as interpreting and adapting to its surroundings and to nature.
 The Hartford Courant said that, despite mixed reviews of Wright's design philosophy, the house itself "feels organic and inevitable", and The Guardian said that Fallingwater combined the natural environment and modern-style architecture.
 Blair Kamin wrote for the Chicago Tribune that the house "appears to be in complete harmony with nature yet it also appears distinctly man-made".
 David Taylor of The Washington Post said the design "gives fresh meaning to the phrase 'living on the land, while Americas magazine called the house "a universal icon of the persistent effort to achieve harmony with nature".
 Another writer for The Globe and Mail said that the house was "abstract, bold, intellectually rigorous, formally unnatural", counterbalancing its surroundings.
 Smithsonian magazine said that the house "evokes the American desire to exalt nature and dominate it, to claim modernity and reject it", while McCarter said the house "appears to us to have grown out of the ground and into the light".
+In 2026, another writer likened the terraces to "arms outstretched in amazement at the fall finery in the surrounding forest".

 Not all commentary was positive.
 In 1997, The Baltimore Sun wrote that the house "reeks of the architect's arrogance, from the low ceilings (Wright himself was short) to the uneven floors" and questioned whether the house's high maintenance costs were worth it.
 William Thorsell wrote for The Globe and Mail that the house "turns its back to the landscape" and that the terrace parapets, the built-in furniture, and the use of rock and dark wood gave the house "a basement feeling".
 Thorsell felt that the house was in the wrong place because the waterfall, the site's primary attraction, could not readily be seen from the house itself.
 A writer for the Detroit Free Press, viewed the house largely positively but regarded the house as being impractical for families, with little closet space.